 Author Julie Casper, L. Ac., is a hTMA clinician and educator, she works with patients across the U.S. and internationally.
 In addition, she supports health professionals who are interested in adding clinical hTMA to their practice.
 Contact: healthelite.org

-The immune system is not one specific thing, but involves the interaction of specific molecular, chemical and cellular processes, along with psychological and neurological affects.
+The immune system is not one specific thing.
+It involves the interaction of specific molecular, chemical and cellular processes, along with psychological and neurological affects.
 About 80% of all the immunologically active cells are located in the Gut-Associated Lymphoid Tissue (GALT).

 The research of Dr. George Solomon (UCLA professor and pioneer in the field of psychoneuroimmunology) has found that people with balanced and resilient immune systems have the following personality traits.
 These traits are signs that the individual has an effective ability to respond to stressors.